Health Resources Consultant (Canada)

 After a 20 year career as a social researcher in the Canadian government, Nicoleta gave-up full time work as a result of EDS, but continued part-time volunteer work.
 In 2009 she began volunteering with the Arthritis Society, which promotes active lifestyle as a weapon against chronic pain and pain related mental health issues.
 For five years she was an Arthritis Self-Management Program leader, which involved teaching courses and workshops on Chronic Pain Management.
 From 2011-2014, she volunteered as an Exercise Coordinator with a small senior’s residence in Ottawa.

-Drawing on her lived and volunteer experience, and her Master’s thesis in Human Kinetics (The Effects of Exercise/Physical Activity on Chronic Pain and Pain Related Mental Health Issues), Nicoleta has provided presentations to the ILC – EDS conferences, Canadian Arthritis Society, government and academic audiences, and senior residences on the physical and psychological benefits of exercising, including the above mentioned article.
+Drawing on her lived and volunteer experience, and her Master’s thesis in Human Kinetics (The Effects of Exercise/Physical Activity on Chronic Pain and Pain Related Mental Health Issues in Computer Workers with Repetitive Strain Injuries), Nicoleta has provided presentations on the physical and psychological benefits of exercising to government and academic audiences, senior residences, the Arthritis Society, and the ILC – EDS conferences.